 The Alliance’s members are globally relevant national and international organizations who are actively engaged in child protection in humanitarian settings.

-In 2016, the Alliance’s core members are: The Child Protection AoR, ChildFund Alliance, CPC Learning Network, Danish Refugee Council, International Federation of Red Cross and Red Crescent National Societies, International Organization for Migration, International Rescue Committee, Islamic Relief, Plan International, Save the Children, Terre des hommes, UNICEF, UNHCR, War Child Holland, WarChild UK and World Vision International.
+In 2016, the Alliance’s core members are: The Child Protection AoR, ChildFund Alliance, CPC Learning Network, Danish Refugee Council, Hurras Network, International Federation of Red Cross and Red Crescent National Societies, International Organization for Migration, International Rescue Committee, Islamic Relief, Plan International, Save the Children, Terre des hommes, UNICEF, UNHCR, War Child Holland, WarChild UK and World Vision International.

-We enable girls and boys to to thrive by:
+The Alliance for Child Protection in Humanitarian Actions enables girls and boys to to thrive by:

 - Collaborating with frontline workers to identify the need for new standards and guidance;